-The second annual Allstate Sugar Bowl Tennis Tournament will be played from Saturday to Monday, November 11-13, 2017 at the City Park/Pepsi Tennis Center (5900 Marconi Dr.), considered to be the finest tennis facility in the state.
-Sugar Bowl junior tennis returned last year after a hiatus of nearly two decades.
-The event, sanctioned by the United State Tennis Association, draws top players, 14 to 18 years old, from around the nine states of the Southern Section.
-New Orleans City Park will run the tournament with the support of the Louisiana Tennis Association.
+The third annual Allstate Sugar Bowl Tennis Classic was held Saturday to Monday, November 9-11, 2019 at the City Park/Pepsi Tennis Center (5900 Marconi Dr.), considered to be the finest tennis facility in the state.
+Sugar Bowl junior tennis returned in 2016 after a hiatus of nearly two decades.

 LHSAA Class 5A Region III Tennis Tournament

-The Allstate Sugar Bowl has also sponsored the Louisiana High School Athletic Association Class 5A Region III Tennis Tournament for the past nine years at the City Park/Pepsi Tennis Center.
-The event crowns the top boys and girls tennis teams and individuals from the Bayou region of Louisiana and the South-shore Metro New Orleans area.
+The Allstate Sugar Bowl has also sponsored the Louisiana High School Athletic Association Class 5A Region IV Tennis Tournament for the past 11 years at the City Park/Pepsi Tennis Center.
+The event crowns the top boys’ and girls’ tennis teams and individuals from the Bayou region of Louisiana and the South-shore Metro New Orleans area.
 Each quarterfinalist in singles and doubles qualifies for the LHSAA State Championships.

 Brother Martin High School and Mount Carmel Academy successfully defended their boys’ and girls’ championships, respectively, at the 2019 event.